mgravemeyer/Jodel-iOS-Challenge/README.md

 ### Architecture

-• We would like you to use the MVVM architecture or an iteration of MVVM.
-Try to solve the problem of mixing business and presentation logic in the View Model
+• The project should follow the SOLID principles.

 • The project should be very easy to unit test.
 The project should have at least one unit test

 • The current boilerplate code has some Objective-C code.
 You can rewrite it to Swift or keep it as it is.

-• Feel free to choose the Observer mechanism (RxSwift, ReactiveCocoa, your own creation)

-• Support error scenarios by simply showing an alert view
+• Support error scenarios by simply showing an alert view (or some toast view)

 • Feel free to use any third-party libraries

 ### Requirements

 • The feed should be vertical, one picture per row

-• The app should cache the images so they're available when the app is offline
+• Each cell should display the image and the image's title

 • The app should implement pagination for the pictures feed